ColinPattinson/colinpattinson.github.io/about/index.md

 # Bio
-I’m a Senior Product Manager working at [Kry](https://www.kry.se/en/).
+I’m a Product person working at [Kry](https://www.kry.se/en/).
 Currently helping clinicians to conduct video, voice & chat consultations and messaging to patients.

 I have worked at [Nando's](https://www.nandos.co.uk/), [NHSX](https://www.nhsx.nhs.uk/), [the Department of Health and Social Care](https://www.gov.uk/government/organisations/department-of-health-and-social-care), the Ministry of Defence, Department of Health (before it became DHSC), Department for Work and Pensions and at UK Parliament.